AbhiChandraDondapati/LSTM-for-Time-Series-Prediction-An-Application-to-Weather-Forecasting/README.md

   - Expanding the model to predict other weather parameters like rainfall and wind speed.
   - Integrating real-time data feeds for continuous model retraining.

-## All the outputs and results can be shown clearly in code.ipynb file.
+## All outputs and results generated during the analysis are clearly displayed in the code.ipynb file for easy reference.

 ---